xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-2.md

 </pre>
 </div>

-We can also verify that the destination SID is a combination of the remote node Sid (uN) and received label using the below comamnd:
+We can also verify that the destination SID is a combination of the remote node SID (uN) and the _received label_ using the below command:

 <div class="highlighter-rouge">
 <pre class="highlight">